-Pforzheimer House Dining Hall (only college-age and older students will eat here)
+- Currier House Dining Hall (only general program college-age students will eat here - June 18 - August 6)

 Every day in your dining hall, you will find a core set of staple ingredients – cereals, condiments, yogurts, fruit, grill items, salad bar selections and beverages – as well as a rotating hot entrée, soup and pasta selection so that you have a delectable range of choices to make.
 Every meal includes vegetarian and vegan selections, as well as a balance between healthy options and indulgent choices.
 But we also have an "if you don't see it, ask" policy.
 You are welcome to whatever is in our kitchen, even it's not on that day's menu.